dentarg/auth0-blog/_posts/2018-03-15-application-metrics-with-express-gateway.markdown

 ## Byproduct — Use JSON Schema to validate your parameters

-Express-Gateway relies on JSON Schemas to make sure all the configurations that goes in its funnel it's correct.
+Express Gateway relies on **JSON Schemas** to make sure all the configurations that goes in its funnel it's correct.

-You can leverage the same mechanism to specify the required parameters, good defaults and validation rules for your plugin.
+You can leverage the same mechanism to specify the **required** parameters, good defaults and **validation** rules for your plugin.

-In our case, for instance, it's pretty clear that the Admin API path where the metrics will be exposed is mandatory;
+In our case, for instance, it's pretty clear that the Admin API path where the metrics will be exposed is **mandatory**;
 also we might want to configure the header where the consumer id information is stored.

 With these two requirements in mind, we can write something like this: